visualive/va-social-buzz/readme.md

 ## Installation

-To install VA Social Buzzz:
+To install VA Social Buzz:

 1. Upload the "va-social-buzz" directory and all its contents to your `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.